alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Saturnine_Assembler.md

 - Support for throwing errors if the program is too large for the memory.
 - Support for throwing errors if addresses are out of range.
 - Support for directly addressing the first 32 storage registers in decimal.
+- Support for detecting if subroutines are nested more than 4 levels deep.

 ## System Architecture
 This will be my attempt to summarize how the system architecture works on the HP-16C.
 This is a work in progress and will be updated as I learn more.
 You may find comparisons to MIPS, the only other assembly language I have experience with.
 However, the two are quite different.
 I struggled on how exactly to order the categories in this section.
 I decided to simply copy the order of the HP-16C manual, however knowledge of some categories is required to understand others.
 I will try to make it clear when this is the case.